Is Mint Mobile a better value than Google Fi?

 - Few phones support full network

+Mint Mobile and Google Fi are two of the best MVNO carriers you can get.
 For people that spend most of their time in the U.S. in an area with T-Mobile coverage, Mint Mobile can save you some serious money.
-Google Fi will have better coverage, especially in rural areas thanks to its combined network consisting of T-Mobile, Sprint, and US Cellular towers.
-Google Fi also makes a lot of sense for people that travel internationally with no change in data cost in more than 200 countries around the world.
-Still, with Google Fi charging $10 per gigabyte of data, the costs can still add up quickly.
+However, Google Fi will have slightly better coverage thanks to using T-Mobile and US Cellular towers.
+Google Fi also makes a lot of sense for people who travel internationally with no change in data cost in more than 200 countries worldwide.
+Still, with Google Fi charging $10 per gigabyte of data on its least expensive plan, the costs can add up quickly.

 Mint Mobile keeps its costs low by trimming the fat in several areas where Google Fi excels.
 One thing you'll notice is that Mint Mobile wants you to commit to up to a year for maximum savings.
-Mint Mobile also doesn't have a lot of plan flexibility.
-You can choose between three different data amounts that should fit most people but won't adapt to changes in usage well, especially if you buy 12 months of service.
+Mint Mobile also doesn't have much plan flexibility with three different data amounts and an unlimited plan.

-Finally, even in the U.S., only having access to one network means that you'll see your service drop to zero more often than Fi, though it's worth mentioning that T-Mobile's LTE network, which Mint Mobile uses, covers the majority of people.
+Finally, even in the U.S., only having access to one network means that you'll see your service drop to zero more often than Fi.
+However, it's worth mentioning that T-Mobile's network, which Mint Mobile uses, covers most people and makes up most of Google Fi's coverage.

 |Mint Mobile